 These measures work to ensure past, present, and any potential future victims are protected against harm.
 New York’s elderly should be able to live out their golden years in peace and comfort without having to worry about being mistreated.

-Anyone suffering these or other types of abuse related injuries needs to contact a qualified attorney like those at New York Lawyer as soon as possible to help with their claim.
-These patients are entitled to financial compensation due to their experience, and we work hard to make sure they receive the maximum amount they are entitled to.
+Anyone suffering these or other types of neglect- or abuse-related injuries needs to contact a qualified NYC nursing home abuse lawyer.
+These patients are entitled to financial compensation for what they have endured, and a skilled lawyer can work to make sure they receive the maximum amount to which they are entitled.

-If you or someone you love has ever experienced elder abuse in a nursing home, it is important to contact a lawyer immediately.
+If you or someone you love has ever experienced elder abuse in a nursing home, it is important to contact Silbowitz, Garafola, Silbowitz, Schatz & Frederick, L.L.P. immediately.
 You or your loved one may require immediate medical attention if they have been physically abused or neglected, and the sooner you document these injuries, the stronger your case.

-It is important that you meet the statute of limitations for this type of abuse and, more importantly, it is crucial for the abuse to stop.
-Others may be experiencing the same type of abuse as you and your case may save countless others from abuse.
+It is important that you meet the statute of limitations for nursing home abuse and, more importantly, it is crucial for the abuse to stop.
+Others may be experiencing the same type of abuse, and your case may save many others from suffering a similar fate.

-Our team of experienced attorneys can photograph injuries and collect evidence, testimonies, and medical reports to build your case up helps.
+Our team of experienced attorneys can photograph injuries and collect evidence, testimonies, and medical reports to build up your case.
 For our clients across New York City, we compile their claims, gather evidence, and fight in court to ensure no one experiences these horrifying incidents again.

-If you or someone you loved is subjected to nursing home abuse, it is imperative that you act quickly to protect yourself and your legal rights.
-Contact our law firm at (212) 354-6800 as soon as possible for a free case evaluation.
+If you or someone you love has been subjected to nursing home abuse, it is imperative that you act quickly to protect yourself and your legal rights.
+Call (646) 681-7055 for a free case evaluation.